June 27, 2025, 3:15 pm | Read time: 3 minutes

 Over 100 Models Potentially Affected

-According to ERNW, the security flaws have been confirmed in 29 Bluetooth headphones, but far more models are likely affected.
+According to ERNW, the security flaws have been confirmed in 29 Bluetooth headphones, but many more models are likely affected.
 The list includes models such as Sony WH-1000XM4 to WH-1000XM6, JBL Live Buds 3, Bose QuietComfort Earbuds, Jabra Elite 8 Active, and various Marshall devices like Major V and Stanmore III.
-Teufel, Jlab, Xiaomi, and other brands are also affected.
+Brands like Teufel, Jlab, Xiaomi, and others are also affected.

-Researchers estimate that more than 100 different models could be vulnerable–and many manufacturers are unaware that Airoha chips are used in their products.
+The researchers estimate that more than 100 different models could be vulnerable–and many manufacturers are not even aware that Airoha chips are installed in their products.

 Updates Are Slow to Arrive